grantjenks/python-sortedcontainers/docs/index.rst

 SortedContainers
 ================

-`SortedContainers`_ is an :ref:`Apache2 Licensed <apache2>` sorted collections
-library, written in pure-Python, and fast as C-extensions.
+`SortedContainers`_ is an Apache2 licensed sorted collections library, written in pure-Python, and fast as C-extensions.

 Python's standard library is great until you need a sorted collections type.
 Many will attest that you can get really far without one, but the moment